 The number of participants is limited to 8.
 Places will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 5 individuals are enrolled.

 Course fees cover: teaching materials (handouts, Stata do files and datasets to used during the course) and a temporary licence of Stata valid for 30 days from the beginning of the course.
 Individuals interested in attending this course must return their completed registration forms by email (email@example.com) to TStat by the 7th September 2022.

 The objective of our Factor Models & Risk Management Tools course is to provide participants with a comprehensive overview of the principal methodologies, both theoretical and applied, adopted for risk analysis and risk management.

-Due to the current pandemic situation, the 2022 edition of this training course will now be offered ONLINE, on a part-time basis on the 27th-28th of June.
+Due to the current pandemic situation, the 2022 edition of this training course will now be offered ONLINE, on a part-time basis on the 14th-15th of September.